Amy Atwell: WNBA

 Atwell was selected by the Los Angeles Sparks in the third round (27th overall) of the 2022 WNBA draft.
 She made the opening night roster and made her first career start against the Chicago Sky on 6 May.
 After appearing in four games, Atwell was waived by the Sparks on 7 June 2022.

 In April 2024, Atwell received a training camp invite from the Phoenix Mercury of the WNBA.
 She returned to the Mercury in September 2024 on a seven-day contract, debuting against the Washington Mystics and scoring two points in four minutes in a 13-point loss.
 Her contract was extended by the Mercury for another seven days and then for the remainder of the season ahead of the WNBA playoffs.

-In February 2025, Atwell re-signed with the Mercury to a training camp deal.
-However, she got waived a few days later.
+In February 2025, Atwell was signed by the Mercury to a training camp deal, but was quickly waived prior to it starting.